stanford-rc/www.sherlock.stanford.edu/src/docs/advanced-topics/connection.md

   security services.
 It allows program to interact with security services such as Kerberos for user authentication.

-[^os_support]: Those instructions should work on Linux :fa-linux: and MacOs
+[^os_support]: Those instructions should work on Linux :fontawesome-brands-linux: and MacOs
-  :fa-apple: computers.
-For Windows :fa-windows:, we recommend using the WSL, as described in the [Prerequisites][url_prereq] page.
+  :fontawesome-brands-apple: computers.
+For Windows :fontawesome-brands-windows:, we recommend using the WSL, as described in the [Prerequisites][url_prereq] page.

---8<--- "_acronyms.md"
+--8<--- "includes/_acronyms.md"